 What a Volatility Regime Is

 This is why a volatility regime should not be confused with one reading of volatility.
 A point-in-time measure shows how much prices are moving at a given moment.
-A regime describes the broader condition that organizes how those moves tend to recur, cluster, and transmit across a longer stretch of market activity.
+A regime describes the broader condition that shapes how those moves tend to recur, cluster, and transmit across a longer stretch of market activity.

 Main Types of Volatility Regimes